jamiekowalski/jamiekowalski.github.io/_drafts/example_draft.markdown

 title: Draft
 ---

-This is a sample post.
+This is a sample post, with ünicôdé characters.

+- Draft.
+- Edit.
+- Publish.

+A link to the [homepage](/).